S03.53: Sports Romance with Farrah Rochon

 guest host, S03 - Interstitials Jennifer Prokop guest host, S03 - Interstitials Jennifer Prokop

-S03.46: Interview with Susan Elizabeth Phillips
+S03.46: Susan Elizabeth Phillips Interview

 We are so excited to have absolute romance legend Susan Elizabeth Phillips with us to discuss every fangirly question we had for her!
 We talked about her new book, When Stars Collide, the latest in the Chicago Stars series, about her role in inventing the sports romance, about the opera and the way she thinks about her career after a few decades of writing.
 We had the BEST time.